Nicolo Gentile’s Bar None, the commissioned artwork for the 2025 Art on the Parkway open call. Photo by Constance Mensh.

 Will any public programming take place during the time the project is on view?

-We anticipate hosting an opening event and artist’s talk with the commissioned artist and additional programming specific to the project may be offered.
+We anticipate hosting an opening event as well as an artist’s talk with the commissioned artist, and additional programming may be offered.